lillianmbradley/Undergraduate-Thesis/README.md

 The predictive model was developed using XGBoost and TrackMan's statistical data, with a particular focus on batter and pitcher handedness, infield shifts, and player positions (X, Z coordinates).
 The model provides actionable insights into how fielding positions can be dynamically adjusted to increase the likelihood of converting balls in play into outs.

-Dr. Andrew J. Blumberg of Columbia University's Computer Science and Mathematics Departments advised me on this thesis.
+Advised by Dr. Andrew J. Blumberg of Columbia University's Computer Science and Mathematics Departments.